domaindrivendev/Swashbuckle.AspNetCore/README.md

 ```

  > [!NOTE]
- > When adding custom plugins, make sure you added custom `js` file that defines the plugin function(s).
+ > When adding custom plugins, make sure you add any custom `js` files that define the plugin function(s).

 ### Inject Custom JavaScript ###